 Environmental and Conservation Sciences Minor

 ★21 for a minor in Environmental and Conservation Sciences.
 Stipulations: ★6 must be at the 300 or 400-level, additional ★6 must be at the 400-level, ★15 must be courses taught in the Faculty of Agricultural, Life and Environmental Sciences, specifically AREC, ENCS, FOR, INT D, REN R, R SOC, and courses that are listed under the program core, major core, major electives, or approved program elective boxes for any of the ENCS majors, ★6 may be taken outside the Faculty of Agricultural, Life and Environmental Sciences, and must be approved by an Environmental and Conservation Sciences advisor.
 Native Studies BA majors must maintain a GPA of 2.0 overall in the courses applied to their Environmental and Conservation Sciences minor.
-Note: NS students will need to have completed Pure Mathematics 30 and Biology 30 to take this minor.
+Note: NS students will need to have completed Mathematics 30-1 or equivalent and Biology 30 to take this minor.

 Options (★15 – ★42)